Getting painters CAS certified

 Examples include painter certifications achieved for nuclear power plant coating work or U.S. Army Corp of Engineers coating work.

-We will consider requests for credit toward CAS certification provided the information submitted for consideration clearly identifies the assessment process achieved and clearly documents that the candidate achieved the qualification or certification through a reputable independent assessment organization acceptable to SSPC.
+We will consider requests for credit toward CAS certification provided the information submitted for consideration clearly identifies the assessment process achieved and clearly documents that the candidate achieved the qualification or certification through a reputable independent assessment organization approved by AMPP.

-Those wishing to apply other industry qualifications and certifications toward CAS certification must still submit a complete application for CAS certification and sit for the CAS written exam as well as any equivalent hands-on segment not previously accomplished.
+Those wishing to apply other industry qualifications and certifications toward CAS certification must still submit a complete application for CAS certification and sit for the CAS written exam as well as any equivalent hands-on segment not previously accomplished, and meet CAS work experience requirements.

-To schedule a CAS Exam for one or more of your craft-workers, contact Jennifer Merck at SSPC.
+To schedule a CAS Exam for one or more of your craft-workers, contact Jennifer Merck.
 Jennifer can be reached by phone at: 1 (877) 281-7772 Ext 2221 or by email at firstname.lastname@example.org.

 Exams can be scheduled at your place of business, at times that are most convenient for your organization, so your CAS candidates do not have to travel out-of-town.
 Before you schedule an exam at your facility it is important that your proposed exam location meets the facility requirements to hold both the written and hands-on segments.
 You can obtain a copy of the CAS facility requirements from Jennifer Merck upon request.